deis/workflow-manager/README.md

 [![Build Status](https://travis-ci.org/deis/workflow-manager.svg?branch=master)](https://travis-ci.org/deis/workflow-manager) [![Go Report Card](https://goreportcard.com/badge/github.com/deis/workflow-manager)](https://goreportcard.com/report/github.com/deis/workflow-manager)

-This repository contains the manager componetn for Deis Workflow.
+This repository contains the manager component for Deis Workflow.
 Deis (pronounced DAY-iss) Workflow is an open source Platform as a Service (PaaS) that adds a developer-friendly layer to any [Kubernetes][k8s-home] cluster, making it easy to deploy and manage applications on your own servers.